Pylons/pyramid/docs/narr/events.rst

 ---------------------------------------

-The most common usage of the ``INewRequestEvent`` is to attach an :term:`interface` to the request to be able to differentiate a request issued by a browser from a request issued by an XML-RPC from a request issued by a REST client.
-This makes it possible to register different views against different ``request_type`` interfaces; for instance, depending on request headers, you might return JSON or XML data.
+The most common usage of the ``INewRequestEvent`` is to attach an :term:`interface` to the request to be able to differentiate, for example, a request issued by a browser from a request issued by an XML-RPC from a request issued by a REST client.
+This differentiation makes it possible to register different views against different ``request_type`` interfaces; for instance, depending on request headers, you might return JSON or XML data.

-To do this, you should subscribe an function to the ``INewRequest`` event type, and use the ``zope.interface.alsoProvides`` API within the function to add one or more interfaces to the request object provided by the event.
+To do this, you should subscribe an function to the ``INewRequest`` event type, and you should use the ``zope.interface.alsoProvides`` API within the function to add one or more interfaces to the request object provided by the event.
 Here's an example.

 .. code-block:: python
    :linenos: